-- Worn Out Components: The ac compressor clutch has many components such as bearing, brackets, and tensioners.
-Most of us drive with your AC turned on almost all the time which makes the AC clutch work hard.
-Over time, these components will worn out and the ac compressor clutch will fail.
-Also, dust, oil, and moisture will buildup overtime on the ac compressor clutch and can make it fail.
+- Worn-Out Components: The AC compressor clutch has many components such as bearings, brackets, and tensioners.
+Most of us drive with the AC turned on almost all the time which makes the AC clutch work hard.
+Over time, these components will wear out and the AC compressor clutch will fail.
+Also, dust, oil, and moisture will build up over time on the AC compressor clutch and can make it fail.

 How To Repair The AC Compressor Clutch